AndrewBell/janus-gke/README.md

 This guide assumes a basic familiarity with GKE, and is largely based on the [Google Kubernetes Engine Quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart)

+You will need to have logged into your Google Cloud dashboard, and created a new project.
+The project ID is your project name, plus random numbers, and is globally unique.
+You will need this for the next step.

+If you have not authorized your local environment, also do so now with `gcloud auth login`

 ### Create a simple cluster

 #### Set Defaults